DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 - Use the `StartPassiveEffect(…)` function to slow down the time scale.
 - Use the `EndPassiveEffect(…)` function to return the time scale to normal.
-- The time scale that gets
+- The time scale that gets set when the power is applied should be a serialized field so that we can edit it in the inspector.

 To adjust the duration of the slow down effect, you can use the `Passive Effect Duration` field in the power's scriptable object.